-The Amazon Bedrock Knowledge Base MCP Server provides a convenient interface to access and query your Amazon Bedrock Knowledge Bases using the Model Context Protocol.
-This server allows you to discover knowledge bases, query them with natural language, filter results, and enhance relevance through reranking.
+The Amazon Bedrock Knowledge Base MCP Server provides a seamless way to access and query Amazon Bedrock Knowledge Bases through a Model Context Protocol server.
+It allows you to discover knowledge bases, retrieve information with natural language queries, and enhance search results through filtering and reranking capabilities.

 uv

-from Astral or the GitHub repositoryuv python install 3.10
+from Astral or the GitHub READMEuv python install 3.10

 mcp-multirag-kb